Doctor of Dental SurgeryApplication Deadline: November 1, 2023

 The School of Dentistry is a participant in the American Dental Education Association (ADEA) Associated American Dental Schools Application Service (AADSAS).
 The AADSAS application can be accessed on the ADEA website at the above link.
 Precise instructions are given on the website to guide applicants through the application process.

-Applicants must complete at least 3 years college course work in a U.S. or Canadian college or university.
+Applicants must complete a minimum of three years of college coursework in a U.S. or Canadian college or university.
 To be considered, applicants must provide documentation certifying completion of a minimum of 90 semester credit hours at the time of application.